solisgb/msaccess2postgis/README.md

 # msaccess2postgis
-read structure from a ms access database a write a psql file with create tables
+Read the structure from a ms access database a write a psql file with create tables sql sentences